Skip to main content

 Youth Services provides support to high school students aged 14 – 21 years old, who have a disability of any type.
 Participating students must have an IEP or 504 Plan, and be enrolled in high school, including local public schools, out of district placement, private schools or home schooling.
 These programs may also serve individuals between the ages of 16 and 21 who are currently out of school.
 However, these individuals must have a goal in their Independent Living Plan (ILP) to return to school.

 The Transition to Adulthood Program supports students to learn the skills and self-confidence needed to prepare for living independently.
-Individual services include communication skills, personal awareness, interpersonal skills, advocacy skills and information and referral relateTransition to Adulthoodd to disability services, such as where to look for accessible housing, adaptive equipment, medical providers, legal assistance and other programs and resources.
+Individual services include communication skills, personal awareness, interpersonal skills, advocacy skills, and information and referral relateTransition to Adulthoodd to disability services, such as where to look for accessible housing, adaptive equipment, medical providers, legal assistance, and other programs and resources.

 Peer Counseling